 Friday, 29 August 2025

 Very early start this morning - 6 am brekkie for 6:30 departure to catch an 8am train.
-We are heading for 2 days in the beautiful UNESCO city of Luang Prabang, Laos.
+We are heading to the beautiful UNESCO city of Luang Prabang, Laos for 2 days.
 We travelled business class which was very comfortable and we had our fingers crossed that this same train D88 will take us to Kunming, China in a few days’ time.
 It was a delightful journey through lush jungle and past limestone monoliths once part of the sea floor.

 Very comfortable train

-After we arrived in Luang Prabang, we drove through lush forests including many teak trees to the Ok Pop Tok Living Crafts Centre.
-A beautiful tranquil place set in lush gardens on the banks of the Mekong.
-Here women cultivate silk worms, spin and weave and paint textiles - they produce and use silk, cotton, hemp, and another plant fibres which I can’t recall.
+After we arrived in Luang Prabang and were collected by our delightful local guide, we drove through lush forests including many teak trees to the Ok Pop Tok Living Crafts Centre.
+A reviving tranquil place set in lush gardens on the banks of the Mekong.
+Here women cultivate silk worms, spin and weave and paint textiles - they produce and use silk, cotton, hemp, and another plant fibres, which I can’t recall.
 It is a delightful place of happy industry.
 I bought a few little trinkets then sat with a honey, lemongrass and ginger tea gazing out over the Mekong - it was a place to dwell.
 This haven is located a couple of kilometres outside of Luang Prabang city which is a smaller than Vientiane and has a gentler feel.

 Ok Pop Tok Living Crafts Centre